List of tourist attractions in Aurangabad

-Aurangabad is a historic city in Maharashtra state of India.
+Aurangabad is a historic city in the Maharashtra state of India.
 The city is a tourist hub, surrounded by many historical monuments, including the Ajanta Caves and Ellora Caves, which are UNESCO World Heritage Sites, as well as Bibi Ka Maqbara and Panchakki.
-The administrative headquarters of the Aurangabad Division or Marathwada region, Aurangabad, is said to be a City of Gates and the strong presence of these can be felt as one drives through the city.
+The administrative headquarters of the Aurangabad Division or Marathwada region, Aurangabad, is said to be a City of Gates and the strong presence of these can be felt as one drive through the city.
 In 2010, the Maharashtra Tourism Minister declared Aurangabad to be the tourism capital of Maharashtra.
 It is also one of the fastest-growing cities in the world.

 History of Aurangabad

 The city was founded in 1610 by Malik Ambar, the Prime Minister of Murtaza.
 Nizam Shah of Ahmadnagar on the site of a village called Khadki.
 He made it his capital and the men of his army raised their dwellings around it.
 Within a decade Khadki grew into a populous and imposing city.
 Malik Ambar died in 1626.
 He was succeeded by his son Fateh Khan who changed the name of Khadki to Fatehnagar.
-With the capture of Daulatabad in 1633, the Nizam Shahi dominions, including Fatehnagar, came under the possession of the Moghals.
+With the capture of Daulatabad in 1633, the Nizam Shahi dominions, including Fatehnagar, came under the possession of the Mughals.
 In 1653 when Prince Aurangzeb was appointed the viceroy of the Deccan for the second time, he made Fatehnagar his capital and called it Aurangabad.